RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/docker.md

 ```sh
 xhost + local:docker
 ```
-Add the following arguments when you use docker run
+Add the following arguments when you use run
 ```
 -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --net=host --privileged
 ```
 ### The terminal prompt is not properly highlighted
 The terminal prompt, which is the PS1 environment variable, is set by the bashrc file.
 The default file may not properly enable or has logic built in which disables it.
-To get around it, add this to your dockerfile
+To get around it, add this to your Dockerfile
 ```
 RUN echo "PS1='${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]\$ '" >> ~/.bashrc
 ```